imnithish/imnithish/README.md

 ### Welcome to my profile 👨‍💻
 - 👨‍💻 ***#SelfTaught*** Developer.
 - 👨‍💻 Mostly working on Android and Kotlin❤️.
-- 🌐 Little bit into Ktor and Flutter.
+- 🌐 Ktor and Flutter.
--  And yea I loves travelling 🚢.
+- Travelling 🚢.

 ## 🔗 Know more about me